ZKM Center for Art and Media Karlsruhe: Exhibitions

 Since 1989 the ZKM | Karlsruhe has been mounting exhibitions – interactive, participatory, and performative – as well as producing the accompanying publications.
 In changing thematic and monographic exhibitions organized in the ZKM's 15,000 m^{2} exhibition spaces, contemporary developments in art and society are presented in all types of media and using all kinds of methods.

-Together with the research facilities, the labs and departments of the ZKM, as well as partner institutions and research facilities from all over the world, the curatorial department develops the ZKM's diverse exhibition program in close collaboration with the board of directors and an international network of guest artists, scholars, scientists, and curators.
+Together with the research facilities, the labs and departments of the ZKM, as well as partner institutions and research facilities from all over the world, the curatorial department develops the ZKM's diverse exhibition program in collaboration with the board of directors and an international network of guest artists, scholars, scientists, and curators.

 The ZKM is involved in a large number of international collaborative projects, which enables the ZKM's exhibitions and their content to be made available to a global audience.
 The own exhibitions curated by the ZKM are regularly presented internationally.
 In 2018, 20 ZKM exhibitions were on show at locations around the world, including in Poland, Lithuania, Latvia, Hungary, the Philippines, India, South Korea, and China.